New probe of magnetic fields in the prereionization epoch. I. Formalism: Introduction

 The rest of this paper is organized as follows.
-We give some background about $21$-cm cosmology, and the Hanle effect (which is closely related to the effect considered in this paper) in Sections \ref{subsec:21cm} and \ref{subsec:hanle}.
-We then introduce the effect in a simple, semi-classical manner in Section \ref{sec:estimate}.
-We lay out the notation and formalism we use in Section \ref{sec:notation}, including our description of spin-polarized atoms in \ref{subsec:atomdm} and the anisotropic radiation field in the vicinity of the $21$-cm transition in \ref{subsec:photondm}.
-Next, we study the excitation and de-excitation of the atoms by the $21$-cm radiation in Section \ref{sec:dmevolnradiative}.
-We compute the rates of de-polarization by competing non-radiative processes in Section \ref{sec:otherproc}, with \ref{subsec:collisions} and \ref{subsec:opticalpumping} dealing with spin-exchange collisions and optical pumping by Lyman-$\alpha$ photons respectively.
-We describe the radiative transfer of $21$-cm photons in Section \ref{sec:radtrans}.
-We put together all these results and calculate the resulting change in the brightness temperature fluctuations in Section \ref{sec:results}.
-Finally, we summarize the paper and lay out our conclusions in Section \ref{sec:summary}.
+We give some background about $21$-cm cosmology and the Hanle effect (which is closely related to the effect considered in this paper) in Secs.~\ref{subsec:21cm} and \ref{subsec:hanle}.
+We then introduce the effect in a simple, semiclassical manner in Sec.~\ref{sec:estimate}.
+We lay out the notation and formalism we use in Sec.~\ref{sec:notation}, including our description of spin-polarized atoms in \ref{subsec:atomdm} and the anisotropic radiation field in the vicinity of the $21$-cm transition in \ref{subsec:photondm}.
+Next, we study the excitation and deexcitation of the atoms by the $21$-cm radiation in Sec.~\ref{sec:dmevolnradiative}.
+We compute the rates of depolarization by competing nonradiative processes in Sec.~\ref{sec:otherproc}, with \ref{subsec:collisions} and \ref{subsec:opticalpumping} addressing spin-exchange collisions and optical pumping by Lyman-$\alpha$ photons, respectively.
+We describe the radiative transfer of $21$-cm photons in Sec.~\ref{sec:radtrans}.
+We put together all these results and calculate the resulting change in the brightness-temperature fluctuations in Sec.~\ref{sec:results}.
+Finally, we summarize the paper and lay out our conclusions in Sec.~\ref{sec:summary}.
 Various technical details involved in the computations are collected into the appendices.